 I Am Good At Karate

 Portrait of a young teenager with mental health issues who is passionate about karate.
-They wander around a housing estate in East Kent locked in verbal and physical battles with a hallucinatory demon made of football shirts.
+They wander around a housing estate in East Kent, locked in verbal and physical battles with a hallucinatory demon made of football shirts.

-In breaking away from the British tradition of social realism, Jess Dadds’ I Am Good At Karate carves out a new experimental path, one capitalising on non-linear storytelling and expressionistic brushstrokes.
-The film’s protagonist is a lonesome kid, seen slogging through an almost deserted town, weighted down by their own paralysing self-deprecation and inability to blend in with their peers.
+“Jess Dadds’ I Am Good At Karate breaks away from the British traditional social realism film style and carves out a new experimental path, using non-linear storytelling and expressionistic brushstrokes.
+The film’s protagonist is a lonesome kid, weighted down by their own paralysing self-deprecation and inability to blend in with their peers.
 Themes of mental health issues, disadvantaged economic background, and urban alienation are seamlessly weaved through this bleak coming-of-age story energised by syncopated rhythm and a warm, saturated colour palette.
-Filmed in 16mm with occasional inserts of hand-processed black and white 16mm film, I Am Good At Karate illustrates a young kid’s internal journey to self-acceptance amidst institutional failure in addressing the widespread mental health crisis of a generation.
+Filmed in 16mm with occasional inserts of hand-processed black and white 16mm film, I Am Good At Karate illustrates a young kid’s internal journey to self-acceptance amidst institutional failure.” — Ren Scateni